 Saying Farewell to the Lynchian Dining Experience of Our Dreams - The Roadhouse Pop-Up

-The man behind the cocktails is Aaron Melendrez, who you may have seen bartending and consulting for some of the best bars in Los Angeles over the last decade.
-With his creativity and painstaking attention to detail, he rolled out an out of this world cocktail program, all with the Palmer’s, Agent Dale Cooper, and damn fine cherry pie in mind.
+The man behind the cocktails is Aaron Melendrez, who you may have seen behind the stick around town and consulting for some of the best bars in Los Angeles over the last decade.
+With his creativity and painstaking attention to detail, he rolled out an out of this world cocktail program all with the Palmer’s, Agent Dale Cooper, and damn fine cherry pie in mind.